 Dell’s work, particularly in the ultrabook field, has yielded an incredible new crop of ultraportable laptops that work great, have powerful specs, and don’t give up the ghost without a fight.
 If you need a PC for work or school and want it to last for as long as possible, Dell’s machines are a great choice.
 And Dell has arguably one of the best business laptops in its Latitude 7400 2-in-1, which offers a solid design and multi-day battery life.

 This is especially true with its latest XPS models, which do everything to a high standard.
 They have the latest screen resolutions, connections, software, and innovative materials.
-There’s a reason that the XPS 13 is surprisingly good for compact laptops.
+The latest XPS 13 2020 model is no exception, staying on top as the compact laptop to compare everything else to.
 The newer versions even have the webcam back on the top bezel, like a more traditional laptop, and can be configured with up to a six-core Intel 1oth-gen Comet Lake processor.
+The latest

 And Dell isn’t standing still.
 It was among the first to introduce Intel’s upcoming Ice Lake 10th-gen CPUs, which provides even better performance and battery life.
 The XPS 13 2-in-1 refresh was Dell’s initial entry, and it also improved the screen ratio from the usual 16:9 to 16:10 for better productivity.

 Dell’s line up of laptops look great, offer decent internal hardware, and have heaps of style.
 They’re made with premium materials, sport solid battery life, and are light and portable.
 Some of Dell’s budget or business-oriented laptops are still lackluster, but in the XPS line, it’s hit after hit.